 Students interested in a career in engineering have multiple pathways to pursue.
 Any of these options prepare students for future study in engineering at either an undergraduate or graduate level.
 Ultimately the best path is dependent on the individual student and their interests and goals.
 At Appalachian, the smaller class sizes and more personal attention faculty can provide our students is often the starting path to engineering that is attractive to students.
 Here are four possible options to help students navigate these choices:

-1. Pre-Engineering then Transfer– Students may spend their first year (recommended) or two years at Appalachian in the physics and astronomy department, gathering the necessary general education and base science and math requirements, and then transfer to an ABET accredited engineering school to finish their undergraduate education.
-Students should follow the same list of courses as if they were pursuing an undergraduate degree in physics in these first year(s).
+- Pre-Engineering then Transfer: Students may spend their first year (recommended) or two years at Appalachian in the physics and astronomy department, gathering the necessary general education and base science and math requirements, and then transfer to an ABET accredited engineering school to finish their undergraduate education.
+Students should follow the same list of courses as if they were pursuing an undergraduate degree in physics in the first year(s).
 Students are encouraged to research the university and program to which they want to transfer to be sure that the course work in these first years aligns best with their intended engineering program.
 For more information about this option, please contact the engineering school you wish to pursue and Carla Ramsdell, pre-engineering physics advisor at Appalachian (firstname.lastname@example.org).

-2. BS in Physics / Engineering Grad School – Students who graduate with a bachelor’s degree in physics at Appalachian can apply for admission to engineering graduate program (MS or PhD).
+- BS in Physics / Engineering Grad School: Students who graduate with a bachelor’s degree in physics at Appalachian can apply for admission to an engineering graduate program (MS or PhD).
 This option has the advantage of allowing students to obtain their undergraduate degree at Appalachian where class sizes are often smaller and faculty can provide more personalized attention than most engineering programs.
 This often leads to undergraduate research opportunities as well as close relationships with their undergraduate faculty.
-Also, these students tend to have a firm understanding of the fundamental science that is the basis of all engineering which can benefit them for their career.
+Also, these students tend to have a firm understanding of the fundamental science that is the basis of all engineering which can benefit them for their careers.
 Once accepted to an engineering graduate program, students might be required to take a few undergraduate engineering prerequisite courses.
 Students are encouraged to meet with the directors of these programs that are of interest to them to better understand these requirements.
 Our alumni have been accepted to engineering programs around the country, including programs at NC State, UNC – Charlotte, Stanford, Georgia Tech, and Duke.
 For more information about this option, please contact the engineering school you wish to pursue and/or your physics advisor.